 It looks a bit sad, right?

-My boyfriend won’t really eat anything unless there’s sauce involved.
-He was happy once I drizzled the dressing over the top.
+My husband loves tasty sauces.
+He was happy once I drizzled the miso dressing over the top.

 I used maple syrup to sweeten my sauce, but if you’re not vegan you can also use honey for a vegetarian version.

 If you’re busy, you can make the tempeh and veggies on a sheet pan in the oven.
 This is also a great idea for meal prep!

 I prefer to make it on the stove-top because it’s a bit faster.
 You’ll find instructions for both methods in the recipe card.

 Of course you can also swap out broccoli and bell pepper for other veggies you have on-hand.

 I highly recommend serving this up with a steaming mug of Yogi Tea for optimal feel-good vibes.
 The Himalaya one is my favorite.

 Don’t forget to Pin this recipe to your Meatless Monday board!